henrysha/Lusication/README.md

 Lusication uses rdio &trade; api for authentication and firebase api for the backend real-time database.

 ###PLAYLIST, SEARCH_TRACK ARE HIDDEN!
 CLICK ON THE ARROW BUTTON ON THE TOP_RIGHT CORNER TO TOGGLE!

+###REQUIRES A SERVER TO OPERATE!
+THE GITHUB.IO PAGE WILL NOT WORK PROPERLY!